 Rewinders have long been invented.
 If I can recall my history lessons correctly, it was some time after the printing press – which was also a ground-breaking invention back then – was in full blast and the demand for copy paper was beyond crazy.

 Someone had to produce paper in bulk.
 And the one best way to transport paper without being crumpled or torn is to roll it like a burrito.
 Only back then, the paper burrito was taller than a seven-year-old!
-It would take several people to complete one, tight paper roll and labor costs weren’t all forgiving.
+It would take several people to complete one, tight paper roll and labour costs weren’t all-forgiving.

-This signaled the need for a contraption that can help alleviate the problem – a machine that is half the expense and can be thrice as productive in the long run, the Rewinder.
+This signalled the need for a contraption that can help alleviate the problem – a machine that is half the expense and can be thrice as productive in the long run, the Rewinder.

 After a few more years, manufacturers were faced with another problem.
 The rewinder was doing the rolling, but as soon as the big packages arrived, people would still have to undo the roll and cut the big hunk of material into smaller, convenient pieces.